 And then, for those borrowers who are taking larger initial draws, lenders are often able to pay some or all of their closing costs, sometimes including that higher initial mortgage insurance premium I mentioned of 2.5%.
 There are times when borrowers have all of their normally financed closing costs paid for them on reverse mortgages these days with a lender credit so that the borrowers’ total costs for the loan are $600 or less.

 A lender credit is just that; the lender is giving you a credit or money to pay your costs based on the fact that they believe they will recoup that cost later.
 This is not money they add back into your loan amount so you really pay it – it is money that they take out of their pocket and put toward your expenses and you don’t pay those costs.

-So if you have always wondered if a reverse mortgage would be good for you or would have been good for you or your family but the costs were just too high, now is great time to give them a second look.
+So if you have always wondered if a reverse mortgage would be good for you or would have been good for you or your family but the costs were just too high, now is great time to give them a second look with different mortgage lenders.
 It costs nothing to get a no-obligation quote and you just might be very happy you did.